joshnuss/svelte-stripe/README.md

 - `<PaymentRequestButton/>`: A GooglePay or ApplePay button, depending on browser.
 - `<Iban/>`: Input field for IBAN (International bank account number).
 - `<Ideal/>`: Input field for iDEAL (payment system used in the Netherlands).
+- `<PaymentElement/>`: All-in-one component that allows the user to choose the type of payment.

 ## Supported payment types

 - Credit card
-- Google Pay
+- GooglePay
-- Apple Pay
+- ApplePay
 - SEPA direct deposit
 - iDEAL